Timber Falls: Release

 Timber Falls premiered on the Fantasy Filmfest in Germany on July 27, 2007 and was part of the Screamfest Film Festival in the US on October 20, 2007.
 The movie had limited screenings in the US, Russia, UK, and Turkey, but was released directly to DVD in other countries such as Finland and Iceland.
+In Brazil it was released with the title Wrong Turn 2.
+In Mexico it was released with the title Wrong Turn 3.

 Home media

 The film was released on DVD by Vivendi Entertainment on May 13, 2008.
 It was later released by Scanbox Entertainment on October 6, that same year.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 38% based on 8 reviews, with a weighted average rating of 4.9/10.

 Philip French from The Guardian gave the film a negative review, writing, "a leering, bloody, sadistic affair made by people who understand the audience for this.
 Innocent moviegoers straying into this film at their local multiplex will be shouting out for deliverance or, in the case of the more sophisticated among them, for Deliverance."
 Steve Barton from Dread Central awarded the film a score of 3.5 out of 5, writing, "Timber Falls proves itself to be a cut above the paint-by-numbers crap we’re usually force fed and as a result ends up being a rarely had breath of fresh air.
 Even though said breath happened to have escaped from a blood-spurting severed jugular."